Don't Cry (Lil Wayne song): Background and release

 Lil Wayne performed the song live for the first time on The Late Show with Stephen Colbert on December 12, 2018.

 The music video was released on January 23, 2019, on what would have been XXXTentacion's 21st birthday.

+After being taken down, it was reuploaded on October 2, 2024.

 Credits and personnel

 Credits and personnel adapted from the liner notes of Tha Carter V.